Boulangerie/starflow/README.md

 #### Target specific information

-The goal of the `grunt-teads-dev` is to let you define the workflow(s) you will use to work on an issue.
+The goal of the `grunt-dev-workflow` is to let you define the workflow(s) you will use to work on an issue.

 > A **workflow** is a series of steps the developper has to go through in order to work on an issue/feature.